audreyfeldroy/cookiecutter-pypackage/docs/travis_pypi_setup.rst

 =================

-Optionally, your package can automatically be released on PyPI whenever you push a new tag to the master branch.
+Optionally, your package can automatically be released on PyPI whenever you push a new tag to the main branch.

 Install the Travis CLI tool
 ---------------------------